nimh-sfim/rtPupilPhase/README.md

 Because SR-Research requires you to download their Developer's Toolkit in order to interface their eye tracker with PsychoPy, the process of getting this code is a little more complicated than just installing some Python packages.
 To that end, we have provided installation instructions for getting set up to use this code.

 1. Ensure that you have the Eyelink Developer's ToolKit installed from SR-Research.
 This can be downloaded once you have made a free account with SR-Research.
 1. Ensure that you have downloaded [PsychoPy](https://www.psychopy.org/).
-This code was developed with PsychoPy version 2022.2.4.
+This code was developed with PsychoPy version 2022.2.4, but has also been tested with version 2024.1.5.
-1. Clone this repo to your desired location.
+1. Clone this repo to your desired location (for more details on cloning a repo, see GitHub's instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
-1. Create and activate a new conda environment by running:
+1. Create and activate a new conda environment by opening a Terminal, move to the directory that you cloned this repo to and running:

     ```bash
     conda create --name rtPupil --file requirements.yml